Tidbinbilla Nature Reserve: A Brief Guide

 600m loop - 15 mins

 Travel back in time as you wander through fascinating heritage sites in the surrounds of Nil Desperandum homestead, including a eucalyptus distillery, camellia garden and swimming pool.
 No bushwalking experience required.
 The track has gentle hill sections and occasional steps.
-This short loop leaves from Nil Desperandum homestead, which you can access through either the 13km return walk or alternatively, you can drive in if you have booked the accomodation.
+This short loop leaves from Nil Desperandum homestead, which you can access through either the 13km return walk or alternatively, you can drive in if you have booked the accommodation.

 Ashbrook Fire Trail